tarao/record4s/docs/conversions.md

 Record.from(Person("tarao", 3))
 ```

-Anything other than `Product` can be converted to a record if `RecordLike` instance is
+Anything other than @:api(scala.Product) can be converted to a record if
-given.
+@:api(com.github.tarao.record4s.RecordLike) instance is given.

 To Something
 ------------

-You can use `to` method to convert a record to a `Product`.
+You can use `to` method to convert a record to a @:api(scala.Product).

 ```scala mdoc:mline
 %(name = "ikura", age = 1).to[Person]
 ```

-A record can be converted to anything other than `Product` if `Converter` instance is
+A record can be converted to anything other than @:api(scala.Product) if
-given.
+@:api(com.github.tarao.record4s.Converter) instance is given.  @:todo(link to the API)

 From / To JSON
 --------------